 If a student violates Keiser University's Standards of Conduct in a classroom, the first level of discipline lies with the faculty member.
 If a situation demands further action, the dean of the graduate school is responsible.
 In the absence of the dean, the campus president determines disciplinary action.
 If a student has a serious objection to the disciplinary action imposed, the student has the right to use the grievance process as outlined in the Keiser University catalog.
-When a student violates Keiser University's Standards of Conduct outside the classroom but on campus, the dean of the graduate school is the first level of discipline.
-The next level is the campus president.
+When a student violates Keiser University's Standards of Conduct outside the classroom but on campus, the dean of the graduate school is the first level of disciplinary action imposed, the student is dissatisfied with the disciplinary action imposed, the student has the right to use the grievance process as outlined in the Keiser University is the campus president.
 If a student is dissatisfied with the disciplinary action imposed, the student has the right to use the grievance process as outlined in the Keiser University catalog.